 While S.K.
 Dinamo currently boasts 50 professional players, 600 players in its training school, and works closely with a nearby Olympic Reserve School to train 100 adolescent and teenage girls, there are still challenges facing the growth of field hockey nationwide.
 The sport is professional, though there are only six teams in the country’s Super League with vast distances to cover for games.
 There is also a lack of adequate facilities, and a need for increased sponsorship to sustain the sport.

-By participating in the GSMP, Lyubov hopes to learn professional skills—fundraising, sponsorship, and sports promotion—to contribute to the professional development of field hockey, as well as to show the ways the sport contributes to healthy lifestyles and personal growth for women.
+By participating in the GSMP, Lyubov has learned professional skills—fundraising, sponsorship, and sports promotion—to contribute to the professional development of field hockey, as well as to show the ways the sport contributes to healthy lifestyles and personal growth for women.

 Lyubov earned a higher degree in Oligophrenic pedagogy and speech therapy from Ural State Pedagogical University.
 Outside of field hockey, she organizes music festivals, such as Ural Music Night, Russia’s largest annual music festival with an audience of more than 250,000 people.

 Júlia Vergueiro is the owner and CEO of Pelado Real Futebol Clube.

 Born to a soccer-loving family in Sao Paulo, Julia grew up within walking distance of Sao Paulo FC’s stadium and has regularly attended games with her family since she was a child.
 After university, she worked as a sustainability analyst for a national bank.
 Despite a promising careerpath, Julia quit three years into the job and instead joined a friend, Bibi Martins, who had started a soccer group for women named Pelado Real Futebol Clube.